 - 1 jalapeño, seeded and diced

 - 4-6 flour tortillas, for serving

 1) Cut beef into 1-inch cubes.
 Toss beef, vegetable oil, onion, jalapeno, serrano, garlic, cumin, chili powder, oregano, and 1 tsp salt together in a large bowl and then divide between two Suvie pans.

 2) Broil both pans for 10 minutes.

 3) Remove pans from your Suvie.
 Divide tomato paste, and water, between both pans.
-Return pans to your Suvie, fill reservoir, input settings, and cook now or schedule.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 4) Remove pans from your Suvie.
 Skim and discard fat from the surface of the pan.
 Season to taste with salt and pepper.
 Serve with tortillas.

 Note: If you would like to make this recipe in Suvie 1.0, insert pans into the top zones of Suvie, fill reservoir, and set to Slow Cook on Low for 6 hours.